Award Winning

 We gave frustrated communities a positive action.
 Buy a gun lock.
 Not another bumper sticker.
 Not a petition.
 A real act that could prevent real harm.
 The vehicle was a lemonade stand, run by six student volunteers.
 Kids who personally knew classmates killed or injured in the recent Annunciation School shooting down the street.
 They set up in a Minneapolis park and sold gun locks with the same bright-eyed optimism they’d once used to sell lemonade.

 The contrast did the work.
 Childhood innocence.
-An unspeakable reality.
-A solvable problem.
+An unspeakable but solvable problem.
 And kids choosing action over paralysis.
-The campaign drove people to projectlockdown.org where they could buy a lock, share the message, and join a movement that asked nothing more than one simple step.
+The campaign drove people to projectlockdown.org where they could buy a lock, share the message, and join a movement focused on one simple step.

 To sustain momentum, the campaign rolled out a series of social posts pairing real kids and teachers with copy that did the same thing the lemonade stand did: turned frustration into action.
 The headlines didn't preach.
 They reframed.